dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 from lib.semivariograms import spherical_semivariogram
 ```

-The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of 2 sets of points and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
+The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of lag vectors and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
 It returns the corresponding semivariance for the lags between the points in both sets of inputs.
 For now, you can get a copy of the library [here](), but I will cover it in more detail in a future article.

 ### Grid